Non-stationary Spatio-Temporal Modeling Using the Stochastic Advection-Diffusion Equation: Emulating a numerical ocean model

-We consider the proposed flexible stochastic diffusion-advection-reaction model termed NStat-AD and the complex non-stationary separable model termed NStat-Sep described in Section \ref{subsec:candidate_models}.
-In terms of the initial values of the parameters, it is quite easy to make reasonable guesses for the advection parameters as they most likely will be similar to the currents which are generally pointed to the North (given by SINMOD output).
-The diffusion parameters are harder to suggest but are initially set perpendicular to the advection vector field.
+We consider two of the models described in Section \ref{subsec:candidate_models}: 1) the proposed flexible stochastic diffusion-advection-reaction model (NStat-AD), and 2) the complex non-stationary separable model (NStat-Sep).
+As starting values in the optimization, we choose that advection should be similar to the currents, which are generally pointed to the North (given by SINMOD output).
+The diffusion parameters are harder to choose, but are initially set perpendicular to the advection vector field.

 Figure~\ref{fig:app_model} shows the estimated marginal variance for NStat-AD, and visualizes the estimated correlation with the marked location in space and time, and all other locations.
 Here, we can observe that the model has captured some spatially varying dynamics in the SINMOD data.
 The correlation shows that there is an advection effect towards the north and a possible diffusion effect towards the east (or west).
 We also observe that the variance of the field is higher where the river outlet is located, which is reasonable as the river will introduce varying freshwater that is affected by the tides and the currents in the area.